rogerprz/Refactored-Ruby-OO-CLI_Workout_Project/README.md

 Alright, have you got an idea?

-Is it this activerecord method:
+Is it this activerecord method?

 ```
-def find_station(station)
   Station.find_by(name: station)
-end
 ```

 Nice!

+Now, create a method that takes the user's input as an argument, and passes that variable to ```find_by```, returning the station from your database.

 Okay, so now we can find our station, but how do we hand off the user's input to the find station method?